microsoftgraph/msgraph-sdk-design/Observability.md

         },
-        "RetryHandler_intercept?": { // single span when the request is successful, multiple when retries occurred "com.microsoft.kiota.handler.retry.enable": "boolean, true if the handler is present and enabled", "http.retry_count": "int number of retries that occurred before the request was successful", "http.status_code": "status code of the response",
+        "RetryHandler_intercept?": { // single span when the request is successful, multiple when retries occurred "com.microsoft.kiota.handler.retry.enable": "boolean, true if the handler is present and enabled", "http.request.resend_count": "int number of retries that occurred before the request was successful", "http.request.resend_delay?": "int duration in seconds before the request was retried", "http.status_code": "status code of the response",
           "RedirectHandler_intercept?": { // single span when the request is successful, multiple when retries occurred "com.microsoft.kiota.handler.redirect.enable": "boolean, true if the handler is present and enabled",